REMELH01/MakingAHit/README.md

 Type "Python: Select interpreter".
 Select the one that starts with venv.

-PlLEASE NOTE! - You may get a window saying you need to install a kernel to use the notebook.
+PLEASE NOTE! - You may get a window saying you need to install an ipykernel to use the notebook.
 Please download it in order to use the notebook!